cuongquay/node-red-contrib-job-queue/README.md

 The message is passed in as a JavaScript object called msg.job and msg.done object to the job function.

-By convention it will have a msg.payload property containing the job data of the queue function.
+By convention it will have a whole msg property containing the job data of the queue function.

 **Queued job management:**